nik-john/angular-video-dashboard/README.md

 #### Prerequisites

-1. NodeJS v6
+1. **NodeJS v6**
-    _Please make sure you are running Node v6 or upwards, or the application **will break**_
+    **_Please make sure you are running Node v6 or upwards, or the application will break_** Node can be installed and managed using [NVM](https://github.com/creationix/nvm) or other tools
 2. MongoDB
+    MongoDB needs to be running.
+Installation instructions [here](https://docs.mongodb.com/getting-started/shell/installation/)
+3. Active Internet Connection
+    This application depends on Cloudinary, and needs an active internet connection to fetch data from the cloud.
+This feature can of course be swapped out, but for demo purposes, this is a prerequisite.

 #### Installation
 1. Unzip this folder or clone `https://github.com/nik-john/angular-video-dashboard/``
 2. `cd` into the folder and run `npm install` from the root directory